Many kids in and around Philadelphia don’t have the tools to succeed.

 BUT, as appalling as these stats are, the good news is that PCF, with your support, can have a real impact!
 This is not a problem that is too big for us to address on a school by school basis.
 For a mere $250 per classroom, we are able to make a difference for the students in that class.
 Class by class, grade by grade, school by school.

-We have ~2,000 computers in inventory and 33+ schools lined up to receive support.
 Make a difference and donate today !